 However, when you meet sex workers in their personal lives, they typically give absolutely no indication that they are sex workers.
 They go out of their way to dress down and unsexy (while still flattering and well-kept) in public.
 At home, they’re practically bums and can go days without showering.

 When your appearance is necessary for work, you simply don’t care about it while at home.
-Kristin often wore sweats and clothing that made her body look pear-shaped and awkward.
-But she still had fake tits and 10-inch+ heels that made her nearly as tall as me at 6’2.
+Hortense often wore sweats and clothing that made her body look pear-shaped and awkward.
+But she still had fake tits and 10-inch+ heels that made her nearly as tall as me at 6’2 at work.
+You’d never know she was the same person.

 She knew how to be sexy when she wanted, but what Kristin loved about me was that I didn’t care what she looked like.
 In fact, that’s ultimately what caused our breakup, which we’ll discuss a bit more in later sections.